rust-lang/book/src/ch15-01-box.md

 space a value of a recursive type needs.
 However, boxes have a known size, so by inserting a box in a recursive type definition, you can have recursive types.

-Let’s explore the *cons list*, which is a data type common in functional programming languages, as an example of a recursive type.
+As an example of a recursive type, let’s explore the *cons list*.
+This is a data commonly found in functional programming languages.
 The cons list type we’ll define is straightforward except for the recursion; therefore, the concepts in the example we’ll work with will be useful any time you get into more complex situations involving recursive types.

 #### More Information About the Cons List